rodrigo-o/cmhd/README.md

-# cmhd
+# CMHD
-CMHD - Compact representation of Multidimensional data on Hierarchical Domains
+Compact representation of Multidimensional data on Hierarchical Domains